florianmaitz/Documentation/LSL/README.md

 # Working with LSL
 We make extensive use of the [Lab Streaming Layer framework](https://labstreaminglayer.readthedocs.io/index.html).
-This allows us to create, record, and communicate data and [[event markers]] from a wide range of [[devices]] and programming languages.
+This allows us to create, record, and communicate data and [[Event Markers]] from a wide range of [[Devices]] and programming languages.

 For [[Psychopy]] [[Paradigms]] we use [pylsl](https://github.com/chkothe/pylsl).
 For [[Unity]] paradigms you can try [LSL4Unity](https://github.com/labstreaminglayer/LSL4Unity).